Building QMidiGen: A Procedural MIDI Composer in Rust

 The natural choice for a Qt app in 2026 is C++.
 Qt is written in C++.
 QML interoperates with C++ directly.
 The ecosystem, the documentation, the examples — all C++.
 Picking Rust and then bridging it back to C++ is the kind of decision you have to be able to explain.

-The honest answer is that I write Rust for fun and C++ for penance.
+I write Rust for fun and C++ for penance.
 The more defensible answer is that the music generation logic is pure computation — no UI state, no event loops, no Qt objects, just data going in and MIDI tracks coming out.
 That kind of code is exactly where Rust earns its keep: deterministic ownership means the generation functions are straightforward to test in isolation, the type system catches whole categories of bugs that C++ would happily let through, and cargo test works without standing up a Qt application.
 The generator has hundreds of rules and edge cases; being able to run them headlessly matters.

 The tradeoff is that anything touching Qt still has to cross the C++ boundary, which brings us to cxx-qt and most of the technical headaches in this project.